Exceptional musicians - Exceptional teachers

 The Logan Scholarship - a commitment to public school education.

-- New music education students intending to teach in a public school setting are eligible for a 50% tuition scholarship.
+New students intending to teach in a public school setting are eligible for a 50% tuition scholarship.

-The Curriculum - a balance of practice and pedagogy.
+The Curriculum - a balance of musicianship, practice and pedagogy.

 - Students follow an individually tailored course of study, and perform and learn in a collaborative, noncompetitive environment.